 Detailed information on tracking wildlife can be found here.

 Click here to download a helpful and informative app

 by Nature Tracking.

-Whittemore's 180+ acres of beautiful landscapes including open meadows, trails, Rockaway Creek & River, beautiful trees, and wildlife painting make sketching and photography popular activities on the property.
+Whittemore's 180+ acres of beautiful landscapes including open meadows, trails, Rockaway Creek, beautiful trees, wildlife and Sculpture Garden, make painting, sketching and photography popular activities on the property.